Real critical exponents from the $\varepsilon$-expansion in an interacting $U(1)$ model with non-Hermitian $Z_4$ anisotropy: Renormalization group analysis

 As mentioned before, for $k=0$ we completely reproduce the well-known flow diagram for the quartic interaction $O(2)$ model with cubic anisotropy, shown in Fig.~\ref{Fig:fig-RG_flow} (b) for the sake of comparison.
 However, for $k\neq 0$ we have a whole family of additional critical points that form critical lines in the three-dimensional space of coupling constants, see Figs.~\ref{Fig:fig-RG_flow} (a, c).

 The first important result is that Ising and Cubic fixed lines extend into the complex plane for the region of broken $\mathcal{PT}$ symmetry ($k^2>1$, $\Tilde{g}^2_2<\Tilde{g}^2_3$).
 At the exceptional point ($k=1$, $\Tilde{g}^2_2=\Tilde{g}^2_3$), these two solutions diverge in the directions of plus and minus infinity, see Fig.~\ref{Fig:Re_Im}, and accordingly only Gaussian and Heisenberg fixed points remain Fig.~\ref{Fig:fig-RG_flow} (d).
 Furthermore, for values $k^2<1$, $\Tilde{g}^2_2>\Tilde{g}^2_3$, the $\mathcal{PT}$ symmetry is restored and the Ising and Cubic fixed lines pass into the real domain.
 The transition mechanism of real fixed points into the complex plane is well studied \cite{Wang,Nahum,Nahum_2020,Ma}, and particularly in the context of {\it walking} for complex CFTs \cite{Gorbenko_1,Gorbenko_2}.
 However, we are dealing here with a fundamentally novel transition mechanism.
 Usually, for the transition into the complex plane, we deal with fixed points collision and annihilation in the real domain.
 However, in our case, we first observe how the fixed points diverge from each other in the directions of plus and minus infinity.
 This behavior is shown in Fig.~\ref{Fig:Re_Im} for $k\in(-1,1)$.
 Then, after passing the exceptional point, the fixed points move into the complex plane and approach each other relative to the imaginary axis.
 In Fig.~\ref{Fig:Re_Im} this corresponds to the region $k\in(-\infty,-1)\cup(1,+\infty)$.
 Hence, we are dealing with the opposite of collision and annihilation, and therefore we would rather prefer to speak of a "scattering" of fixed points.
+Since the $\beta$-functions are universal up to the order calculated here, the divergences at the fixed point values of the couplings obtained as $k\to\pm 1$ indicate the behavior of the renormalized coupling constants near exceptional points.
+Furthermore, $k=\pm 1$ causes the similarity transformation leading to Eq.~\eqref{Eq:L-2} to become singular.

+Similar divergent behavior near exceptional points is also observed, for example, in the generalized fidelity susceptibility of the non-Hermitian Su–Schrieffer–Heeger model \cite{Tzeng, Tzeng_2023}, in the energy-splitting susceptibility of coupled cavity systems \cite{Chen_2019} and in Petermann factors of non-Hermitian systems \cite{Wiersig_2023, Wiersig_2025}.
+This behavior provides a powerful tool for detecting exceptional points, which is actively discussed in the above-mentioned references.

 The second important result is related to stability.
 To study the RG flows near the fixed point, and to determine the fixed point stability, we linearize the RG equation \eqref{tilde_system_beta} near the fixed points and fixed lines in order to calculate the stability matrix,